EconomicSpaceAgency/EconomicSpaceAgency/Glossary.md

 ### <a name="Peer Production">Peer Production</a>

 Peer production (also known as mass collaboration) is a way of producing goods and services that relies on self-organizing communities of individuals.
 In such communities, the labor of a large number of people is coordinated towards a shared outcome.
+To be peers, the collaborators have to engage in the production voluntarily (as opposed to, say, wage labour).

 ## <a name="S">S</a>